-Lily Collins wore a dusky, diffused version of Poolside Blue to attend a screening of her new movie, Tolkien.
-We love the way the eyeshadow and the gold hair accessory complement one another.
-We'll be taking inspiration by pairing our Poolside Blue eye makeup with a gold hair accessory, too, such as the Beachwaver Solid Gold Hair Cuff ($7).
+Logan Browning wore a bright and saturated version of Poolside Blue on the red carpet.
+We love the pairing of the eyeshadow with a matching dress and metal accessories.
+We'll be taking inspiration by pairing our Poolside Blue eye makeup with a gleaming hair accessory, such as the Beachwaver Solid Gold Hair Cuff ($12).

 Have we inspired you to take part in summer's #1 makeup trend?
 If so, keep scrolling to see the 5 products we're currently using to create our own Poolside Blue eye makeup looks.